calistad/Employee_Eligibility_Analysis/README.md

 ![截屏2021-10-01 下午4 29 38](https://user-images.githubusercontent.com/88747464/135682632-d32b3bef-0f39-4337-b8df-6c65ee91293d.png)

-- born in 1956, since the oldest to retire were born in 1955;
+- born in 1956, since the oldest to retire was born in 1955;
 - Started to work in the company between 1980 to 2000, which should have enough experience for mentoring;
 - Still work in the company.

 ![截屏2021-10-01 下午3 55 24](https://user-images.githubusercontent.com/88747464/135682647-9979938c-641a-4492-a5bc-7e028cddf454.png)

-Upon these requirements, There are 161,050 eligibled employees.
+Upon these requirements, There are 161,050 eligible employees.

 There are completely enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.